 Day 2: Embarkation Day

 Your charter flight from Punta Arenas to Antarctica will have you crossing the infamous Drake Passage in only a few hours.
 Way below, the ship is approaching King George Island for your arrival.
 The dramatic Antarctic landscapes soon become visible as your plane descends for landing in the South Shetlands.
-After landing, stretch your legs and spend some time exploring the island before being transferred by Zodiac to your ship .
-Meet the rest of your shipmates and set sail for the Peninsula!
+After landing, you will be transferred by minivan to the beach, where you will board your Zodiac to your ship.
+Meet the rest of your shipmates and set sail for the Peninsula.

 There are few places in the world as evocative as Antarctica.
 As we approach the white continent, don't be surprised if you are overcome by feelings of excitement and awe.
 Much of Antarctica is indescribable and can only be fully appreciated through the human eye.

-From the booming shot of a calving glacier at Petermann Island to the complete silence of night while camping in Antarctica, you'll welcome each day with the excitement and energy of a young child.
-Our Expedition Team will be with you all along, providing insights into the places you visit and offering photography tips to get the most out of your expedition.
+From the booming shot of a calving glacier to the thrill of spotting apex predators like leopard seals and killer whales in action, you'll welcome each day with the excitement and energy of a young child.
+The Expedition Team will be with you throughout, providing insights into the places you visit and offering photography tips to get the most out of your expedition.